omics-datascience/BioAPI/README.md

 - Success Response:
   - Code: 200
   - Content: The response you get is a dictionary where the genes are the keys and the values are a list of all the related drug information
-    - `pharmGKB_id`: Identifier assigned to this drug label by PharmGKB
+    - `pharmgkb_id`: Identifier assigned to this drug label by PharmGKB
     - `name`: Name assigned to the label by PharmGKB
     - `source`: The source that originally authored the label (e.g. FDA, EMA)
     - `biomarker_flag`: "On" if drug in this label appears on the FDA Biomarker list; "Off (Formerly On)" if the label was on the FDA Biomarker list at one time; "Off (Never On)" if the label was never listed on the FDA Biomarker list (to PharmGKB's knowledge)
-    - `Testing Level`:  PGx testing level as annotated by PharmGKB based on definitions at <https://www.pharmgkb.org/page/drugLabelLegend>
+    - `testing_level`:  PGx testing level as annotated by PharmGKB based on definitions at <https://www.pharmgkb.org/page/drugLabelLegend>
-    - `Chemicals`: Related chemicals
+    - `chemicals`: Related chemicals
-    - `Genes`: List of related genes
+    - `genes`: List of related genes
-    - `Variants-Haplotypes`: Related variants and/or haplotypes
+    - `variants_haplotypes`: Related variants and/or haplotypes
   - Example:
     - URL: <http://localhost:8000/drugs-pharm-gkb>
     - body: